lgbishop/qhronology/docs/source/text/theory/time-travel/quantum/P-CTCs.rst

    The postselected teleportation model of quantum time travel.

 In the P-CTCs formalism, self-consistent resolutions to quantum time-travel paradoxes are provided by way of quantum teleportation.
-This is achieved by first introducing a teleportation mode to the pre-existing CR and CV pair.
+This is achieved by first introducing a teleportation system to the pre-existing CR and CV pair.
 On the CV and teleportation modes, a maximally entangled state :math:`\ket{\Bell} \in \SpacePure(\SpaceHilbert_\CV \otimes \SpaceHilbert_\Teleportation)` is placed (preselected).
-Here, :math:`\SpaceHilbert_\Teleportation` is the Hilbert space of the teleportation subsystem.
+Here, :math:`\SpaceHilbert_\Teleportation` is the Hilbert space of the teleportation system.
 With this, the evolution of the product input state :math:`\StateCR \otimes \ket{\Bell}\bra{\Bell}` under the unitary :math:`\Unitary \otimes \Identity` is simply

 .. math:: \StateCR \otimes \ket{\Bell}\bra{\Bell} \rightarrow \MapGeneral_{\Unitary \otimes \Identity}[\StateCR \otimes \ket{\Bell}\bra{\Bell}] = \bigl(\Unitary \otimes \Identity\bigr)\bigl(\StateCR \otimes \ket{\Bell}\bra{\Bell}\bigr)\bigl(\Unitary^\dagger \otimes \Identity\bigr).
    :label: eq:P-CTCs_evolved

-In accordance with the protocol of quantum teleportation, subsequent postselection against the same entangled state results in a quantum channel to the past (on the subsystem :math:`\SpaceHilbert_\Teleportation`).
+In accordance with the protocol of quantum teleportation, subsequent postselection against the same entangled state results in a quantum channel to the past (on the system :math:`\SpaceHilbert_\Teleportation`).
 Mathematically, the evolved CR state becomes

 .. math::
    :label: eq:P-CTCs_CR_unnormalized